 17th Battalion, AIF

-Service details: Skeen enlisted on 5 January 1916, and trained at the Lithgow Depot Company until being transferred to Bathurst Depot Company on 18 January 1916.
-On 9 March 1916, Skeen was allocated to the 13th Reinforcements, 17th Battalion before being transferred to the 14th Reinforcements, 17th Battalion on 17 April 1916.
-After several months of training, Skeen embarked on A18 HMAT Wiltshire on 22 August 1916 bound for England.
-While on board the transport ship, Skeen was hospitalised with mumps from 17 September until 7 October 1916.
-He disembarked on 13 October 1916 at Plymouth and was taken on the strength of No 3 Command Depot the same day.
-On 4 November 1916, Skeen marched into the 5th Training Battalion at Rollestone, England and embarked for France aboard the Golden Eagle on 13 December 1916 .
-Skeen joined his unit on 18 December 1916.
+Skeen enlisted at Lithgow on 5 January 1916, and trained at the Lithgow Depot Company until his transfer to Bathurst Depot Company on 18 January 1916.
+On 9 March 1916, Skeen was initially allocated to the 13th Reinforcements, 17th Battalion.
+After several months of training, Skeen embarked on HMAT Wiltshire on 22 August 1916 bound for England.
+While on board the transport ship, Skeen was hospitalised with mumps.
+He disembarked on 13 October at Plymouth and on 4 November 1916, Skeen marched into the 5th Training Battalion at Rollestone, England.
+He embarked for France on 13 December and joined his unit on 18 December.
 From 17 April until 25 April 1917, Skeen was hospitalised in France with an unknown illness.
-He suffered gun shot wounds to his right arm on 3 May 1917 and was treated at the 3rd Australian Casualty Clearing Station before being transferred to the 12th Convalescent Hospital at Rouen, France on 4 May 1917.
-On 2 June 1917, Skeen embarked for England aboard the Western Australia and was hospitalised at the Military Hospital, Tooting with gun shot wounds to the right arm and trench fever, an illness caused by lice infestation in the trenches and characterised by a range of symptoms including a rash, fever, severe headaches and muscular pain of the trunk and legs (particularly the shins).
-On 25 June 1917, Skeen was discharged from hospital and was sent on leave until 9 July 1917.
-Skeen was sent to No 1 Command Depot, Perham Downs England.
-On 27 September 1917, Skeen transferred to the Overseas Training Depot and by 19 October 1917, embarked aboard the Longbridge Deverill for France.
-After a period of time with No 2 Australian Divisional Base Depot, Skeen rejoined his unit on 27 October 1917.
-Skeen was killed by a gun bullet through the heart during the battle of St Quentin on 31 August 1918.
+He suffered gunshot wounds to his right arm on 3 May and was treated at the 3rd Australian Casualty Clearing Station before being transferred to the Military Hospital at Tooting in England.
+Aside from his wounds, he had trench fever and an illness caused by lice infestation in the trenches.